 Price-wise, Uber Airport is roughly 50% more expensive than UberX and about 20% more than Uber Comfort.
 You can also use regular Uber options like UberX or Comfort, but they aren’t allowed to stop directly at the terminal hall, so you’ll likely need to meet them at a nearby parking area, as there’s no dedicated Uber or taxi pickup point.

-A bit more convenient is the Airport Express bus as you don’t need to transfer to the subway to get to the city center, but it’s also slightly more expensive.
+A bit more convenient compared to the public transport trolleybus is the Airport Express bus as you don’t need to transfer to the subway to get to the city center, but it’s also slightly more expensive and doesn't go that frequently.

 Conclusion: The Best Way to Get from Prague Airport